HugoBlox/theme-academic-cv/content/post/jupyter/index.md

 title: "Display Jupyter Notebooks with Academic"
 subtitle: "Learn how to blog in Academic using Jupyter notebooks"
-summary: "Learn how to blog in Academic using Jupyter notebooks"
+summary: "Learn how to blog in Academic using Jupyter notebooks."
 authors: ["fangxiaojun"]
 tags: ["technology"]
 categories: ["technology"]